A selection of the most captivating wilderness survival books incl. fiction, true stories and survival guides

 Do you find solo travel great, or does the idea of finding yourself alone in a foreign place figure in your worst nightmares?

-According to The Solo Travel Handbook by Lonely Planet, solo travel is the ultimate indulgence, allowing you to come and go as you please, no compromises needed.
+According to The Solo Travel Handbook by Lonely Planet, solo travel is the ultimate indulgence, allowing you to come and go as you please, with no compromises needed.

 If that sounds like your idea of fun as it is mine, then this guidebook will hone your appetite for your first adventure.